Some Recommended Tools, Sites and Services

 Tools to design, crop and annotate pictures & graphics

-Placeit: Have you ever wondered how people got pictures of their website on a device?
+Placeit: Have you ever wondered how people got pictures of their website appearing on different devices?
 Or maybe a logo on a t-shirt?
 Or a cover of an ebook on what looks like a real book?
 Well, in most cases they pay someone big bucks to do it.
 But I found this tool that I plan to start testing – and you should as well!
-Some options are free (but at small sizes), some are paid (seems worth it from the experiments I've tried already).
+Some options are free (but for small image sizes), and some are paid (seems worth it from the experiments I've tried already).
 And they even have pre-made videos where you can insert your product, website… Very cool!

-Here is a free alternative option called Smartmockups – you can get a bigger version of their image choices for free (which is a plus) – but they don't have pre-made videos or other products (like books, t-shirts).
+Here is a free alternative option called Smartmockups – you can get a bigger version of their image choices for free (which is a plus) – but they don't have pre-made videos or other products (like books, t-shirts) and have announced they will be closing in Sept 2024.

 Below are images of one of my recent client's site redesign projects – children's' book author Julie Danneberg.
 I've placed a page from her website within in both options.
 What do you think?
 Email me and let me know which you like better.